 There are many ways to tune a guitar, including electronic tuners, pitch pipes and well.. using this application.
 As you get more experienced, tuning by ear can be a valuable skill to possess.

 While it's true it is tuning "by ear", in practice, it is simply tuning the guitar in a "relative" manner.
 This means to be able to tune the guitar in relation to itself.

 Let the jury know, this method has limitations because if the first string of the guitar is not up to concert pitch (the pitch that every instrument in an orchestra would tune to) then the guitar will sound in tune to itself but not in comparison to other instruments.
 Basically, the entire guitar will sound accurate.. to itself, but you may find it "off" when playing along to a record.

 As always with theory, don't worry if you don't completely "make sense" of relative tuning.
 Take this article step by step and take your time to digest every aspect given to you.
 Need help?
 JamPlay offers live guitar courses, on-demand guitar lessons, and a full suite of teaching tools (including chord and scale libraries) to help you master this very thing.Get Some Help

-Grab a free account and start making progress today.
+Grab an account and start making progress today.